 NDIS audits are not pass or fail situations.
 ‘Major non-conformances’ must be fixed within three months of your audit.
 Any ‘Minor non-conformances’ must be addressed within 12 months of your audit.

 You’ll be asked to formulate a Corrective Action Plan to rectify non-conformances.
 If you’re unable to address the issues, or the auditors’ recommendation to the NDIS Commission is not to approve certification or verification, the auditors will discuss this with you and the implications for your registration.

 Yes you can.
 NDIS providers are permitted to receive help in preparing for and conducting their audits.
 It’s great to have an expert on side.
 Professional preparation means less stress and fewer non-conformances.

 Your auditors will help a lot, but there’s a limit to what they can do.
 They cannot advise the clients they audit.
 It would be a conflict of interest.
-We are trusted by auditing companies to help providers solve problems revealed at audit.
+We have close relationships with auditing companies and they trust us to help providers solve problems revealed at audit.
 In truth, we would rather help you prepare than repair.